 How Much Water Should You Drink?

-• Drink approximately 15-20 ounce of water one hour before you start the work out
+- Drink approximately 15-20 ounces of water one hour before you start the workout

-• During the work out session, make it a point to drink 8 ounces of water in every fifteen minutes
+- During the workout session, make it a point to drink 8 ounces of water every fifteen minutes

 How much is Too Much?

-Though it is necessary to stay hydrated during your work out session, many people make the mistake of drinking too much water.
-However, the condition which is known as hyponatremia, generally affects endurance athletes.
+Though it is necessary to stay hydrated during your workout session, many people make the mistake of drinking too much water.
+However, the condition which is known as hyponatremia generally affects endurance athletes.
 The condition reduces the level of sodium in your body and blood gets excessively diluted because of the presence of too much water.
-Hyponatremia can lead to nausea, headaches, fatigue, confusion and may also cause death in extreme situations.
+Hyponatremia can lead to nausea, headaches, fatigue, and confusion and may also cause death in extreme situations.

 Last Few Words